 Lots of wonderful comprehension challenges for me.
 But because I have no domain knowledge about quantum physics, my teacher is going to have to scaffold me through the difficult vocabulary and concepts to arrive at a meaningful understanding of the passage.
 That's going to mean lots and lots of teacher talk.

 And that's fine..but let's call that a science lesson and not reading instruction.

-Reading instruction should NOT be about building my students content knowledge.
-That may be a welcome by-product but my primary goal should be helping my readers to become increasingly strategic with text comprehension (as per Scarborough's Rope).
+Reading instruction should NOT be about building my students' content knowledge.
+That may be a welcome by-product but my primary goal should be helping my readers to become increasingly strategic with the skills and strategies of text comprehension (as per Scarborough's Rope).

 What 'The Science of Reading' does tell me about comprehension acquisition (Daniel T Willingham "The Reading Mind") is that my ability to comprehend written sentences piggybacks off my ability to understand spoken sentences which of course has been developing since birth.

 When I am confronted by the sentence 'The boy rode his bike along the street' I can attribute meaning to the words 'boy', 'bike,' 'rode', 'along' and 'street' and my knowledge of syntax allows me to understand the sentence.
 If the sentence is written 'Road the the bike his rode along' ....not so much.'

 And if the next sentence is 'He crashed into a parked car', I can carry the information I have gained from the first sentence to build a storyline.